ckcr4lyf/sni-log/README.md

 ## Usage

+### Logging SNIs

+If you just want to log the SNIs connection attempts are made to, you can use the `log` subcommand.

-Capturing packets needs superuser permission, so you must run the program as root, or set packet capture perission on the binary: `sudo setcap cap_net_raw,cap_net_admin=eip path/to/bin`.
+**NOTE:** Capturing packets needs superuser permission, so you must run the program as root, or set packet capture perission on the binary: `sudo setcap cap_net_raw,cap_net_admin=eip path/to/bin`.

 To sniff on all interfaces:

 ```
-sudo ./sni-log -a
+./sni-log log -a
 ```

 To specify interfaces to sniff on:

 ```
-sudo ./sni-log -i eth0,eth1
+./sni-log log -i eth0,eth1
 ```

 If neither is specified, it will try and listen on the default interface.